MenoncleMaya/ObsidianRendorsia/Lore/Campaign 1 -- Montréal/Campaign 1 -- Montréal.md

 - **Power and Corruption**: The factions' power struggles highlight themes of loyalty, manipulation, and corruption.
 The party must constantly question who they can trust.
 - **Political Intrigue**: The party navigates the dangerous waters of factional politics, deciding which leaders and groups are worth supporting.
-- **Legacy of War**: Emmyth's past as a veteran of the Great War weighs heavily on the city.
+- **Legacy of War**: [[Emmyth Eildan|Emmyth]]'s past as a veteran of the Great War weighs heavily on the city.
 The specter of the past influences the future.
 - **Manipulation and Puppetry**: The hidden hand of the puppeteer plays a central role, with the party slowly discovering the true extent of their manipulation.

 This session progression builds tension as the party moves closer to uncovering the full scope of the plot while dealing with the dangerous political landscape in [[Semper]].
 How does this feel in terms of the overall direction you want the campaign to take?